 My work for KEF was mainly one of checking and testing,

-I was given the opportunity to experiment on the 105 and then later on with the 105 MKII, this gave me an invaluable insight into the differences that could be heard after experimenting with the xovers, units, cabinets, damping etc.
+Being given the opportunity to experiment on the 105 and then later on with the 105 MKII, gave me an invaluable insight into the differences that could be heard after experimenting with the xovers, units, cabinets, damping etc.